Skip to contents

 )

 ropeca aggregates peptide evidence back to proteins, whereas lmer models the nested peptide structure directly before reporting protein-level contrasts.
+Peptide-level firth also reports protein-level contrasts.
+Proteins with exactly one peptide are fitted without an added peptide term, while proteins with multiple peptides are fitted with the lowest hierarchy key added internally.

 results_peptide <- bind_rows(